SiweiShen2019/interview-questions-pool/README.md

     ```

 ### C++ Libs
 In order to leverage the process of debugging, I write [`print.cpp`](cpp/print.cpp) to print vectors like I used to do in python.
-However, it's just a very tough implementation, so only `int` and `string` are supported to be elements in a vector.
+However, it's just a very rough implementation, so only `int` and `string` are supported to be elements in a vector.

 Examples: